 By state and federal law, we must inform patients of the option of creating an advance directive and distribute advance directive material to each patient before care is provided.
 If a patient is incapacitated when care begins, we must ensure information is provided once he/she is no longer incapacitated.

-We can help you and your family access the information and resources that you need to set up an advanced directive, as well as provide referrals to services that can help you create other long-term planning documents, such as wills.
+We can help you and your family access the information and resources that you need to set up an advance directive, as well as provide referrals to services that can help you create other long-term planning documents, such as wills.

 The state of Washington operates a 24-hour hotline for you to use if you have any concerns or wish to register a complaint concerning the implementation of the advance directive requirements.
 This toll-free number is 800-633-6828.